 There was something so rad about getting a piece of paper that magically turned into cash that magically turned into an epic feast at the food court.

 Getting a paycheck is SUPER rewarding.
 Yet, some small business owners don’t get the reward of a steady paycheck.
-Instead, we get the frustration of figuring out how to divvy up our money between our business and personal finances.
+Instead, we get the frustration of constantly asking ourselves, “What should my salary be?”
+And then we have to figure out how to divvy up our money between our business and personal bank accounts.

-But you can climb out of the salary fog.
-Here’s my holistic method for calculating owner pay, along with a free spreadsheet that will help you land on the best salary number for your situation.
+But you can climb out of the business owner salary fog.
+Here’s my holistic method for calculating owner pay, along with a free salary calculator that will help you land on the best number for your situation.

 Seriously, how much should I pay myself?